 A significant portion of your lifetime will be spent in these phases of retirement.
 Getting good advice and planning ahead can greatly enhance your quality of life and satisfaction as you graduate from one phase of retirement to another.

-With proper planning, your business can help you retire the way you want.
+With proper planning, you can retire the way you want.

 Published in partnership with Viridian Advisors.
 Viridian provides tax, financial planning and investment management services.
 The above is meant as general information, and we encourage you to seek advice from your tax and financial advisers regarding its applicability to reaching your financial goals.
 Everyone’s situation is unique, and your complete financial picture should be considered before making major financial decisions.